aniruthmp/1password-demo/docs/PLANNING_SUMMARY.md

 - ✅ **Testing checkpoints** after each phase
 - ✅ **Demo scenarios** fully specified

-**Status: 🏗️ PHASE 6 COMPLETE - DEMO UI OPERATIONAL**
+**Status: 🏗️ PHASE 7 COMPLETE - DOCUMENTATION & TESTING COMPLETE**

 **Excellent work!
-All three protocols (MCP, A2A, ACP) are fully functional, integrated with Docker Compose, and include an interactive demo UI.**
+All three protocols (MCP, A2A, ACP) are fully functional, integrated with Docker Compose, include an interactive demo UI, and have comprehensive documentation and testing coverage.**

 ---